 While this page specifically focuses on hydrocodone addiction treatment, many of these same facts will apply to opioid addiction as a whole.

 Identifying Hydrocodone Addiction

 Like other prescription opioids, hydrocodone is listed as a Schedule II drug for its potential for abuse and addiction.
-Unfortunately, hydrocodone abuse is not uncommon and due to its highly addictive nature, people can develop substance use disorder as a result of misuse.
+Unfortunately, hydrocodone abuse is not uncommon, and due to its highly addictive nature, people can develop substance use disorder due to misuse.

 Some signs of hydrocodone addiction may include: